wp-plugins/toolbar-publish-button/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Scrips moved to footer for better site performance.
+* Script moved to the footer for better site performance.

 = 1.0.3 =
 * Minor improvements.